cjkfyi/gemify/README.md

 ## ✨

 This is a multi-turn, conversational extension for VSCode.
 After being fed-up with having to Copy and Paste my code, back-and-forth a million times (for a more current understanding every turn).
-Thus, `gemify` was born and streamlines this process.
+Thus, `gemify` was born.

 ## 📸